section-engineering-education/engineering-education/content/articles/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 > Note that a `Bottom Navigation Bar` can contain a single task or component.
 However, it's advisable to include at least three destination icons.

 ### Step 1: Create a new project
-- Click on File
-- Click on New
-- CClick on New Project
+- To create a new project, click on File followed by New then Project
 - Select Empty Activity then click Next

 ![creating a project](engineering-education/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/creating_project.png)